 Yes, it is reversible if the hair follicles are still active.
 There are medical treatments available to prevent hair loss and stimulate hair growth from the active hair follicles.

-Do hair masks help with PCOS hair loss?
+Does Metformin help with PCOS hair loss?

 - Polycystic ovary syndrome: current status and future perspective